llpeterson/data/presentation.md

 specified in a single byte.
 Thus, for example, a 32-bit integer is encoded as a 1-byte `type`, a 1-byte `length`, and the 4 bytes that encode the integer, as illustrated in [Figure 8](#ber2).
-The `value` itself, in the case of an integer, is represented in twos complement notation and big-endian form, just as in XDR.
+The `value` itself, in the case of an integer, is represented in twos' complement notation and big-endian form, just as in XDR.
 Keep in mind that, even though the `value` of the integer is represented in exactly the same way in both XDR and ASN.1, the XDR representation has neither the